I am a link between the past and future.

 I enjoy using upcycled, industrial, and organic materials in my art-making.
 My love for texture and pattern comes from observing my grandmother sewing handmade quilts, communing in nature, and fascination with mechanized process.

-"Hall goes down to the depths of what others discard and finds the beauty"-collector
+"Hall goes down to the depths of what others discard and finds the beauty"-private collector